ajonesfarmer/ISA616-Project2/README.md

 ## Data Sources

 You have three years of data representing FSB graduates, including graduates in 2019, 2020, and 2021.
 The dataset provided had 42 variables.
-The source is either derived, from the Oracle Business Intelligence Enterprise Edition (OBIEE) maintained by Miami adminsitration, or from the self reported senior survey.
+The source is either derived by me during data cleaning/mergin, from the Oracle Business Intelligence Enterprise Edition (OBIEE) maintained by Miami adminsitration, or from the self reported senior survey.
+I have cleaned and merged the files into one file.

 1.  nmajor: numeric,derived, the number of majors
 2.  major1: text, OBIEE, first major